 New Zealand Racing currently has 52 race tracks and 65 Racing and Jockey Clubs.
 Among the 52 tracks are big city courses such as Ellerslie and Riccarton, but there are a number of smaller tracks which are only used a couple of times a year.

-Auckland and Waikato are the two biggest provinces for horse racing and that’s where some of the best race tracks are located.
+Auckland and Waikato are the two biggest provinces for New Zealand horse racing tracks and that’s where some of the best race tracks are located.

-There are three major race tracks in Auckland, most notably Ellerslie which hosts three major carnivals each year and Waikato has a wide array of city and country-style tracks which are used heavily throughout the year.
+There are three major horse racing tracks in Auckland, most notably Ellerslie which hosts three major carnivals each year and Waikato has a wide array of city and country-style tracks which are used heavily throughout the year.